2025-2026 Yale SOM MBA Essay Tips and Example Essays

 However, there is much more to this question than it appears.

-Developed in conjunction with one of SOM’s organizational behavior professors, the question has remained Yale’s only essay question for several years now.
+Developed in conjunction with one of SOM’s organizational behavior professors, the question was Yale’s only essay question for several years.
 According to an interview with admissions director Bruce DelMonico:

 “We don’t have a preference for professional or personal accomplishments. . . .
 We are not making value judgments about what that commitment is, but it is more about how you approach that commitment, how you have demonstrated that commitment, and what sorts of behaviors underlie that commitment.